2025 Western Australian state election: Legislative Council voting changes

 In September 2021, the McGowan Labor Government introduced electoral reform legislation to change the electoral system of the Legislative Council.
 Under the system used in the 2021 election, put in place under the Gallop government, the state was divided into six regional electorates, each electing six members.
 Three of the regions were based in metropolitan Perth, and three in the regions; the regions were intentionally unequal in population; this system overrepresented the rural electoral regions; the Mining and Pastoral Region had one-sixth the population of the metropolitan regions, but elected the same six MLCs.
 The government first proposed abolishing the regions and replacing them with what it called a "one vote, one value" system.

 Under the new system, 37 MLCs were elected on a single statewide ballot by single transferable vote (STV).
 This increased the size of the council by one seat.
 The controversial group voting tickets (GVTs) were abolished.
 GVTs were abolished for the Senate in 2016 and, at the time of this election, were only used for the Victorian Legislative Council.
 Votes were cast under a semi-optional preferential form of STV using above-the-line voting.
 It required electors to mark preferences for one or more preferred parties above the dividing line on the ballot paper, or at least 20 candidates below the dividing line.
 The legislation was passed by the state parliament on 17 November 2021 and received royal assent seven days thereafter.

-The election of 37 MLCs in a single statewide constituency represents the largest district magnitude known in the history of the single transferable vote.
+The election of 37 MLCs in a single statewide constituency represented the largest district magnitude known in the history of the single transferable vote.

 Redistribution

 The Western Australian Electoral Commission conducted a redistribution of the boundaries of all 59 electoral districts.
 The final boundaries for the electoral districts were released on 1 December 2023.

 The seats of Moore and North West Central were merged to create a new seat, Mid-West.
 The merger of two rural seats into one was matched by the creation of a new seat in Perth, Oakford, which covers growing suburbs between Armadale and the Kwinana Freeway.

-According to psephologist Antony Green, the Coalition will need a combined swing of 23.4% to gain the 24 seats needed to form a majority government.
+According to psephologist Antony Green, the Coalition would need a combined swing of 23.4% to gain the 24 seats needed to form a majority government.

-On the new boundaries, there are 17 seats with margins under 15%, which will be regarded as "key seats".
+On the new boundaries, there were 17 seats with margins under 15%, which were regarded as "key seats".
 (Green described these as "marginal seats" due to the extent of Labor's landslide in 2021, as normally a margin of over 15% would be considered a safe seat.)